trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

 ## Mentors

 See [[GCI-2011-Mentors]] for a list of the people who will be mentoring for Google Code-In.
+In the list you can see which areas the respective mentors work on, as well as contact information for each individual mentor.
+However, he preferred method of communication is through our mailing list or IRC channel (see "Contact Us", above).
+Specific mentors may be busy at various time throughout the program, so the best way is to contact the entire community.
+This is also more aligned with the way open-source development works.

 ## Links:
 - [[GCI-2011 Mentors]]